Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Abstract

 \section{Abstract}

-The time varying effective reproduction number is an important parameter for communication and policy decisions during an epidemic.
-It is difficult to estimate because it depends on latent variables such as new infections and other characteristics of an epidemic which have to be inferred from available data.
-In this paper, we present new statistical methods for a popular model which defines the effective reproduction number based on self-exciting dynamics of new infections.
+The time-varying effective reproduction number is an important parameter for communication and policy decisions during an epidemic.
+In this paper, we present new statistical methods for estimating the reproduction number based on the popular model of \citet{cori2013new} which defines the effective reproduction number based on self-exciting dynamics of new infections.
 Such a model is conceptually simple and less susceptible to misspecifications than more complicated multi-compartment models.
-In contrast to the state-of-the-art three-step estimation procedure of \citet{huisman2022estimation}, we present a coherent Bayesian method that approximates the joint posterior of daily new infections and reproduction numbers given the data using a novel Markov chain Monte Carlo (MCMC) algorithm.
-Comparing our method with that of \citet{huisman2022estimation}, both with daily confirmed cases from Switzerland in the Covid-19 epidemic and with simulated data, we find that our method is more accurate, especially near the beginning and end of the observation period.
+However, statistical inference is challenging, and the previous literature has either relied on proxy data and/or a two-step approach in which the number of infections is first estimated.
+In contrast, we present a coherent Bayesian method that approximates the joint posterior of daily new infections and reproduction numbers using a novel Markov chain Monte Carlo (MCMC) algorithm.
+Comparing our method to the state-of-the-art three-step estimation procedure of \citet{huisman2022estimation}, both using daily confirmed cases from Switzerland in the Covid-19 epidemic and simulated data, we find that our method is more accurate in terms of point estimates and uncertainty quantification, especially near the beginning and end of an observation period.